focorunner/CC-OAuth-2.0-Standalone-Client-Flow-Demo/README.md

 If you find this demo useful, or wish to use it as a basis for authentication in your own applications, please feel free to fork this repository and do so.

+I make no promises or guarantees that this will work on all webhosts and or with all server configurations.